-When ordering the following IBM MQ for z/OS products, select the feature corresponding with either the LTS release or CD release.
+When ordering the IBM MQ for z/OS 9.0 product, select the feature corresponding with either the LTS release or CD release.

 If you are selecting products for inclusion in a ServerPac, it is not possible to choose both the LTS release and CD release in the same ServerPac order, because the products cannot be installed by SMP/E in the same target zone.

 Advanced Message Security for z/OS (AMS) 9.0 provides both the LTS release and CD release options.